 Step #7: Don’t Sweat It

-The process of setting up a gluten-free kitchen can feel overwhelming, but remember, once you set everything up, the hardest part is behind you.
+Setting up a gluten-free kitchen can feel overwhelming, but remember, the hardest part is behind you once you set everything up.

 It will take time for you and your family or roommates to adjust, but with time, it will feel like second nature to everyone.